Empowers youth to become conscientious members of their community through volunteerism, social activism and self-determination.

 For many members, YELL holds a very strong social connection and is an opportunity to build healthy relationships with peers and mentors through sharing our lives and interests.
-To facilitate this, we have adapted YELL to provide a 1 hour, weekly “coffee talk” for youth in both Langdon and Chestermere.
+To facilitate this, we have adapted YELL to provide a 1 hour, weekly “Coffee Talk” for youth in both Langdon and Chestermere.
 This is a less formal setting where youth will reconnect each week and discuss the social issues that are important to them.
 This is also an opportunity for youth to learn about what opportunities are available and receive information on how to get involved in projects and activities.
 Coffee Talk uses a peer support model to allow youth to open up to one another in a safe and supportive environment.

 The YELL Youth Council is for the youth who want to engage in a formal, resume building, leadership program.
 Youth Council now incorporates the City of Calgary LEAD curriculum to add recognition to all the work the teens do throughout the year.
 Teens can earn a LEAD certificate that is recognized in and around Calgary, as well as on post-secondary and scholarship applications.
 All youth are welcome and encouraged to participate in the council but must demonstrate commitment and work ethic to attend.
-Youth on the council show consistent attendance to meetings and using the time to develop projects and organize volunteer opportunities and events.
+Youth on the council show consistent attendance to meetings and use the time to develop projects and organize volunteer opportunities and events.
 Youth may sit on the council year round or choose to attend over the course of a specific project they are particularly invested in.
-Youth Council happens 1 hour per week in Chestermere.
-Langdon residents are also welcome.
+Youth Council is open to Chestermere, Langdon, and SE Rocky View residents.

 What type of projects is YELL involved with?

-YELL is involved in various enriching local projects, fundraisers, retreats and internships throughout the year.
+YELL is involved in various local projects, fundraisers, retreats and volunteer opportunities throughout the year.
 These include the following: